-

 Branding involves creating a unique identity for your business and offerings through your marketing messages, design, and customer journey.

-Consider the following branding-related costs to your marketing budget:
+Consider the following branding-related costs in your marketing budget:

 - Market research